What a year it has been!

 In between all the moving and conversion projects I somehow managed to squeeze in a few epic road trips through Utah, California, Arizona, Canada, and even abroad through Ireland and Iceland.

 One of my favorite things to do at the end of the year is to look back at the highlights of the year and the places that stood out to me the most.
 From all of my 2017 travels here are my favorite places visited this past year:

 My number one favorite place visited in 2017 was hands down The Wave in Arizona.
 The Wave is one of the most amazing places on Earth and it’s also one of the hardest to get into for a visit.
 Only 20 people are allowed to enter The Wave per day and somehow I was one of those lucky people to win an entry spot!

 The Wave is a special place to visit because of the spectacular textures, patterns, and colors of its sandy cliffs.
-Visiting The Wave almost feels unreal and most definitely a once in a lifetime experience.
-If you’re lucky enough to win an entry permit, it’s a heaven for any outdoors photography lover to visit.
+Visiting The Wave almost feels unreal and is most definitely a once-in-a-lifetime experience.
+If you’re lucky enough to win an entry permit, it’s heaven for any outdoors photography lover to visit.

 2. Fjaðrárgljúfur Canyon In Iceland

 This year I got to fulfill a dream of mine by visiting Iceland and driving around the Ring Road for an entire week.
 Although picking just one must-see spot in Iceland is an impossible task, the biggest highlight of my trip was visiting the Fjaðrárgljúfur Canyon.

 The Fjaðrárgljúfur canyon has green towering walls surrounding a deep river cutting through the bottom.
 A hiking path runs along the top of the canyon so visitors can enjoy the whole thing from up high.